What is a hernia?

 How many garments am I allowed on prescription?

-We advise that all of our support garments can be machine washed at a maximum 40°C and dried naturally to ensure longer lasting performance.
+All of our support garments can be machine washed at a maximum 40°C and dried naturally or hand washed if preferred to ensure longer lasting performance.
 Any Velcro should be closed during washing.
 For best results we suggest garments should be placed in a wash bag.

 What colours are available?